 If evidence needs to be collected, such as bedding or clothing, the officer may make arrangements for that to occur.
-In addition, the officer will help you evaluate whether you need to go to a hospital to meet with a specially trained Sexual Assault Nurse Examiner (SANE).
+In addition, the officer will inform of you of your right to go to the hospital and receive a medical forensic exam performed by a specially trained nurse.
 This will assist us in obtaining forensic evidence as well as assure you are provided with proper care and treatment.
 Officers will not be present during the exam, but you are welcome to bring someone of your choosing.